The Auxiliary Engine of HKBTS: The President’s Council

 The Reciprocal Relationship of HKBTS and Churches

-Interviewee: Professor Wong Siu-fai Professor Wong Siu-fai has been attending church since he was a child.
-He has attended and served at Diamond Hill Baptist Church and Tai Kok Tsui Baptist Church for fifty years.
-In addition to serving in the church, Professor Huang also actively participates in voluntary work for school-running groups, setting up schools locally and overseas to educate and educate students and spread the gospel.
-Professor Huang is engaged in the construction consulting and environmental protection industries.
-The company he founded has now developed into a multinational enterprise.
-Professor Huang and his wife have three children, all of whom are believers in the Lord. ...
+Interviewee: Prof. Ir.
+Steve Wong Professor Ir.
+Steve Wong has been attending church since he was a child.
+He has attended and served in Diamond Hill Baptist Church and Tai Kok Tsui Baptist Church for fifty years.
+In addition to serving in the church, Professor Huang also actively participates in voluntary work for school-running groups, establishing schools locally and overseas to educate students and spread the gospel.
+Professor Huang is engaged in the construction consultancy and environmental protection industries.
+The company he founded has now grown into a multinational enterprise.
+Professor Huang and his wife have three children, all of whom are Christians. ...